-The Layout Builder module for Drupal 8 and Drupal 9 provides a layout user interface (UI), a set of flexible visual design tools that allows content creators and site administrators to customize the layout of a page via a powerful drag-and-drop UI.
+The Layout Builder module for Drupal provides a layout user interface (UI), a set of flexible visual design tools that allows content creators and site administrators to customize the layout of a page via a powerful drag-and-drop UI.
 You can use Layout Builder to customize the layout of a single page, create a custom layout for all content of a certain type, or build landing pages.

 At a high level it allows users to generate a layout -- two columns with a header, for example -- and then place a content type's fields and any blocks into that layout.

 Layout Builder provides an API, and layout discovery feature, that themes and other modules can use to provide new templates.
 It allows more consistent tooling across the entire page-building ecosystem.

 - Give an overview of what Drupal Layout Builder is, and its common uses

 - Introduce terminology and concepts related to Layout Builder